Understanding Childhood Apraxia of Speech: A Parent's Guide

 Create Predictable Routines

 Children with apraxia often do better when they know what to expect.
-Meal times, bath time, and bedtime routines provide natural opportunities for practising familiar words and phrases.
+Mealtimes, bath times, and bedtime routines provide natural opportunities for practicing familiar words and phrases.

 The Social Side of Things

-Now, we need to talk about the one thing that’s sure to keep most of us parents awake at night: how are other kids going to respond to your child’s difference in speech?
+Now, we need to discuss the one thing that’s sure to keep most of us parents awake at night: how are other kids going to respond to your child’s difference in speech?
 It's a legitimate concern.

 Here’s what we know: Children, in general, are far more accepting than adults give them credit for.
-They're curious rather than judgmental.
+They're curious rather than judgemental.

-In our social skills program at CommuniKids we give children strategies to help them navigate these encounters and learn how to interact with their peers and advocate for themselves.
+In our social skills programme at CommuniKids, we give children strategies to help them navigate these encounters and learn how to interact with their peers and advocate for themselves.
 We partner with schools to raise awareness for apraxia; we educate teachers and classmates, because education equals inclusion.

 Early Intervention: Why Time Matters

-According to the research center at the National Institute on Deafness and Other Communication Disorders, children with hearing loss who get early intervention services are far more likely to achieve higher levels of education and employment.
+According to the research centre at the National Institute on Deafness and Other Communication Disorders, children with hearing impairments who receive early intervention services are far more likely to achieve higher levels of education and employment.

 That’s not to suggest that if your child is diagnosed when she’s older, you should freak out.
 It’s never too late to get better.
 But if you’re concerned, the earlier you seek an assessment, the better for your child.